Goldcrest partners logo

 For instance, coaches can play a significant role in assisting individuals in developing self-awareness.
 Through reflection and feedback, coaches can help clients gain insight into their strengths and areas for improvement.
 For example, Novak Djokovic is now excellent when he comes into the net, whereas in the past opponents recognised this as his weakness.
 His coach, Goran Ivanišević, helped him identify this as a development area and he then did the work to round out his game.
 Coaches, therefore, act as a stark mirror, reflecting back a truthful image.

 When it comes to self-acceptance, coaches can help a person quieten their inner critic.
 By creating the opportunity to get to know our inner critics and their motives better, we are able to renegotiate that relationship, making room for a happier and more liberated mindset.
 In doing so, a coach can facilitate a healthier intrapersonal relationship.
-Having been a runner up in three grand slams over the last year, how Ons Jabeur processes her disappointments through this lens will likely be key to her future success.
+Having been a runner up in three grand slams, how Ons Jabeur processes her disappointments through this lens will likely be key to her future success.

 Finally, coaches can also assist in developing self-trust and build confidence.
 True trust requires us to know both what we can and can’t achieve.
 Gallwey saw an unfettered positive psychological approach as a prohibitor of self-awareness.
 In a similar way to the inner critic but with the opposite valence, a Panglossian attitude may not serve us well either.
 A balanced perspective supports good decision making, appropriate risk taking and can enable us to get into the coveted ‘zone’ where instinct and ego are in harmony.